serenity-rs/serenity/README.md

 connected to and audio can be sent/received.
 - **default_native_tls**: Default features but using `native_tls_backend`
 instead of `rustls_backend`.
+- **absolute_ratelimits**: Whether the library should use your system clock to avoid ratelimits, or use the interval given by Discord that might be less efficient due to latency in the network.
+If you turn this feature on, it is recommended to synchronise your clock with an NTP server (such as Google's).

 Serenity offers two TLS-backends, `rustls_backend` by default, you need to pick one if you do not use the default features: